migalha212/Tenebris/docs/README.md

 First menu of the game.
 It will show up when opening the game and from here you can select one of the following options:

 - **New Game**: Allows you to create a new game and select the difficulty.
+- **Continue**: Allows player to enter in the last session played without needing to navigate through the Load Game Menu.
 - **Load Game**: Allows you to access and continue a previously saved game session.
 - **Levels**: This option just appears if you have already some saved game session.
 It is used to select one of the unlocked levels to play next.
 - **How to Play**: Explains you how you can play the game.
 - **Credits**: Shows the credits of the game.
 - **Exit**: Exits the Game.

-> Load Game, Levels and Statistics options only appear once the player has at least one saved game.
+> Continue, Load Game and Levels options only appear once the player has at least one saved game.

 ### New Game Menu
 Allows players to select their preferred difficulty level.
 [Options](#difficulty-levels) include Easy, Normal, Champion and Heartless, each accompanied by a brief description to guide the player.
 Once a difficulty is selected, the game proceeds to start.

+### Load Game Menu
+Allows players to select and load previously saved game progress.
+It also provides info about the selected load such as the maximum level reached and the current difficulty level.

+### Levels Menu
+This menu allows player to replay any of the levels achieved until that moment on the current selected save.

 ### How to Play Menu
 Provides essential gameplay information, including navigation, controls, objective (of the game), the game basics and details about weapons, enemies, bosses, difficulty levels, and map elements.
 Navigation instructions are shown on the right, with options to move through the menu or go back.